|Assignment||Jupyter Notebook||Due Date|

-You are also allowed five “free” late days during the semester (that can be applied to assignments one through five; the final assignment is due on Dean's Date and cannot be turned in late).
+You are also allowed five “free” late days during the semester (that can be applied to Assignments 1 through 4 inclusive; Assignment 5 is due on Dean's Date and cannot be turned in late).
 You do not need to tell us that you are applying your "late day" -- we'll remove the late penalty at the end of the semester from the assignment that benefits you the most.

 We will grant no-penalty extensions only in the case of illness (with a doctor's note) or extraordinary circumstances (with the consultation of the Dean of your residential college).
 If illness or an extraordinary circumstance will cause you to submit an assignment late, then you should discuss the matter with your instructor as soon as possible.

 Please plan your work on the assignments so that travel, interviews, athletics, touring, student clubs, extracurricular activities, religious holidays, etc. do not cause you to submit them late.
 None of the above reasons nor a heavy academic workload constitute an extraordinary circumstance.